The best hotels in Catalonia

 At $420-750/night, Hostal de La Gavina isn't just more comfortable. it's a fundamentally different kind of trip.
 A 1932 property on its own headland, private cove access, and a rating of 9.3 means the premium is earned.
 Luxury in Catalonia punches hard.
 Don't apologise for spending it if the budget allows.

-Catalonia's best neighborhoods
+Catalonia's best hotel regions

 Barcelona gets the hype, but the Costa Brava and the medieval cities inland are where Catalonia actually delivers.
 Start with Barcelona for the city fix, then head north toward Girona and Begur if you want something that feels real.